AIO1/PrimeNGTableReusableComponent/README.md

     - primeicons
   - Follow the setup guide of PrimeNG (you will need to make some changes to the "styles.css" and maybe to the "app.module.ts" and "angular.json").
   - In the "app.module.ts":
-    - From "@angular/core" you need to import "LOCALE_ID" (which is used for the date masking in the frontend).
     - You need all these other additional imports:
       ```ts
       // PrimeNG modules (and some of angular/common) that are needed by the reusable table component